ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 {: #shared_vcd-ops-guide-virtual}

 1. From the tenant portal, click the menu icon at the top of the page and select **Datacenters**.
-2. Under **Virtual Datacenters**, click the Virtual Data Center to create the VM in.
+2. Under **Virtual Datacenters**, click the virtual data center to create the VM in.
 3. On the right pane, under **Compute**, select **Virtual Machines**.
 4. In the left pane, click **NEW VM**.
 5. Define the Name, Computer Name, and Description (optional).
 Then, select **From Template** for type and the **Power on** option.